liquidprompt/liquidprompt/docs/overview.rst

           As such, they are highly subjective.
 Judgements made about the levels of support are extremely arbitrary.
 Take this with a grain of salt.

-In that table, the numbers in cells figure the level of quality of the feature.
+In this table, the numbers in cells figure the level of quality of the feature.
 *Popularity* is the sum of levels in the row.
 *Support* lines are the sum of levels in the column, for each *category* section.
 *Category* sections are sorted from top to bottom based on their average popularity.